-A Provisioning Services Connector Configuration includes the credentials and storage location the appliance needs to connect to Hyper-V, and it identifies the properties to be associated with the vDisk.
+An MS-Hyper-V connector configuration includes the credentials and storage location the appliance needs to connect to Hyper-V, and it identifies the properties to be associated with the vDisk.

-The first time you create an Image Template for publishing Layered Images to your Microsoft Hyper-V environment, you need to add a new Hyper-V connector configuration for that location.
+The first time you create an image template for publishing layered images to your Microsoft Hyper-V environment, you need to add a new Hyper-V connector configuration for that location.

 You can use a Hyper-V connector configuration makes it easy to connect to a location in your Microsoft Hyper-V environment.